 How much does smart car insurance cost?

-- The age and condition of your Smart car
+- The age of your Smart car

 - Where you live

 - The deductible you choose

 - The maximum levels and types of coverage that you choose